syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Chart-Title.md

 ---
 title: Modify the Appearance of Chart Title | Syncfusion
-description: Learn how to modify the appearance of chart title in a chart in a Word document using Syncfusion .NET Core Word (DocIO) library without Microsoft Word.
+description: Learn how to modify the appearance of chart title in a chart in a Word document using Syncfusion .NET Word (DocIO) library without Microsoft Word.
 platform: file-formats
 control: DocIO
 documentation: UG